 Querying Data

-Retrieving specific orders is easy.
+Retrieving specific orders stays simple.

 SELECT * FROM transactions